sourcegraph/handbook/content/departments/technical-success/support/process/support-workflow.md

 - **Purpose:** Our non-paying and open source customers can seek help via this tracker, though sometimes our team and enterprise customers opt to use it, too.
 - **Those involved:** Product > support (if necessary)
 - **Workflow:** Sometimes this feedback becomes support-ish in nature.
 When this happens, product engages support via [their process outlined here](../../../engineering/product/process/feedback/product_feedback_monitoring.md) and support handles it via our outlined workflow steps.
 Additionally, the relevant templates instruct customers to email support@sourcegraph.com if they require immediate help.

-### Slack developer communities

-- **Purpose:** Developer relations
-- **Those involved:** Marketing > Support
-- **Details:** Support team members join via personal email addresses.
-Marketing monitors posts a link to anything they need us to handle in the #customer-support Slack channel.
-Support will also create a ticket in Zendesk to track these so we get a better understanding of volume over time.
-Currently we join the following:
-  - Gophers